OmniMix • Tutorial • Tor • TorPlus • OrMail PreviousTopNext

 That's where direct e-mail communication between sender and recipient through the Tor network may be a viable solution.

 Like anonymous remailing through the Mixmaster and Yamn network OrMail integrates seamlessly into your mail management infrastructure.
-Use your standard mail client, which may already be configured to route all traffic through OmniMix, and, based on an OrMail recipients list within OmniMix, matching mail is delivered directly through the Tor network and the destination's Tor Hidden Service to its SMTP server.
-You only have to know the recipient's .onion address and the port number that service uses.
-From there the recipient's mail client downloads stored messages with a POP3 command.
-Similar to its nym account management OmniMix supports multiuser environments with OrMail as well, as for each user multiple mail recipient ('To: header') patterns can be defined.
-Furthermore you're not restricted in the number of separate Tor Hidden Services and thereby identities usable for different tasks.
+Use your standard mail client, which may already be configured to route all traffic through OmniMix, and, based on an OrMail recipients list within OmniMix, matching mail is delivered directly through the Tor network and the destination's Tor Hidden Service to the SMTP server attached to it.
+You only have to know the recipient's .onion address, the port number used by that service and whether the receiving server demands a Hashcash token to accept the mail message.
+From there the recipient's mail client can download stored messages at any time with a POP3 command.
+Similar to its nym account management OmniMix supports multiuser environments with OrMail as well, as for each user multiple mail recipient ('To:' header) patterns can be defined.
+Furthermore you're not restricted in the number of separate Tor Hidden Service addresses and thereby identities usable for different tasks.

 Tutor_TorPlus_OrMail_Server